 Overall, TfL are delivering well against their own targets and customer satisfaction is high.
-There was a particularly acute issue of flat tyres for the Piccadilly line that should not have affected the service as much as it did.

-This report includes a measure of performance for TfL rail and London Overground, 'Cancellations and Significant Lateness'.
-Both of these TOCs perform well compared to other London and South East TOCs.
+This report now includes a measure of performance for TfL Rail and London Overground, 'Cancellations and Significant Lateness'.
+Both of these TOCs generally perform well compared to other London and South East TOCs.

 However, we remain concerned about the performance of London Streets.
 Given rising traffic levels, there is serious concern about the impact of increased congestion now and in the future.
-Increased congestion is significantly impacting on bus service performance and their passengers.
+Increased congestion is significantly impacting on bus service performance and passengers.
 Working with other interested parties and policy-makers, TfL needs to develop a substantive response to rising population, economic activity and other trends that are translating into increasing traffic volumes, longer journeys and less reliable bus services.

-This report now includes a new measure of cycling volumes in central London, but is a quarter behind, i.e. quarter 3 is reported in this quarter 4 report.
+This report now includes a new measure of cycling volumes in central London, but is a quarter behind, i.e. quarter 4 is reported in this quarter 1 report.